data-goblin/claude-goblin/README.md

 > [!WARNING]
 > This project is in active development (pre-1.0.0).
 Issues are not actively tracked until version 1.0.0 is released.
 Features may change without notice.

-> [!IMPORTANT]
-> **v0.1.10**: Usage limits tracking (`ccg limits`, `ccg status-bar`) is temporarily disabled due to changes in Claude Code's `/usage` output format.
-Token tracking continues to work normally.
-Run `claude /usage` directly to view your limits.
-This will be fixed in a future release.

-Python command line tool to help with Claude Code utilities and Claude Code usage analytics and long-term tracking.
+Command line tool for Claude Code utilities and usage analytics with long-term tracking.
+Written in Rust for fast startup and cross-platform support.

 **Quick Start:** Install with `pip install claude-goblin` and use `ccg --help` for commands or `ccg usage` to start tracking.
 Below are some examples of outputs that this command line can give you.